shellydar/data-for-saas-patterns/samples/data-lake-tenant-isolation/README.md

 This sample creates the following resources:

+- Data layer stack
     - S3 Bucket for the dataset sample
     - Lake Formation with initial tags and permissions
 - Compute layer stack
     - API GW
     - Cognito